imankulov/trytry/README.rst

-About trytry
+About try-try
 ============

-"trytry" ([traıtraı]) is our audacious attempt to create a framework for writing "try-whatever" webservices.
+"try-try" ([traıtraı]) is our audacious attempt to create a framework for writing "try-whatever" webservices.

 There is a lot of services, aiming to teach you some brand-new buzzy languages,